12traits/ingestion-api-specs/source/index.html.md

 Delete user data permanently.
 This endpoint can be used if a given user requested data deletion.

 <aside class="notice">
-Replace <b>$user_id</b> with exactly the same encrypted ID you used to send user to the survey or you used to send behavioural data for.
+Replace <b>$user_id</b> with exactly the same ID you used to send user to the survey or you used to send behavioural data for.
 </aside>

 # Get Segment / Persona User IDs